telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/html-rendering-design-considerations.md

 * Internet Explorer Quirks Mode is not supported, since it is based on Internet Explorer 5.5.
 For more details check the [Defining document compatibility](https://learn.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/compatibility/cc288325(v=vs.85)) Microsoft article.
 * Compatibility View for Internet Explorer is not supported, since it is based on Internet Explorer 7.
 For more details check the [Defining document compatibility](https://learn.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/compatibility/cc288325(v=vs.85)) Microsoft article.
 * Internet Explorer has a limitation for the number of HTML elements that can be rendered on a single page.
-This limitation may prevent the displaying of reports with large amount of items rendered without page breaks.
-Displaying the report in Print preview will page the content.
+This limitation may prevent the displaying of reports with large amounts of items rendered without page breaks.
+Displaying the report in "Print Preview" will page the content.
 * Depending on the browser's layout engine fonts can be measured differently, which may lead to displaying clipped text in reports.
-The used in the reports fonts should be considered with the targeted browsers.
+The fonts used in the reports should be considered with the targeted browsers.

 ## MHTML Output